SianJade/PlantPal/README.md

 Users are also able to add entries for plants which are not already in the database - including an image of the plant, for visual context, or they can edit the details of plants which are already in the database.
 To complete these actions the user must be logged in, so as to ensure that upon creation of a new plant entry, a field containing the creator's username is included in the database entry for the plant, which allows for checks to be put in place to ensure that only the creator of a plant's page is able to delete it - this is to ensure there is no other users can randomly or maliciously delete another user's research and hard work from the site.
 Other users are, however, able to amend plant information should they wish to - this is a feature which may require the implentation of some form of moderation in the future to prevent abuse or misuse of this system.

 All forms used for adding/editing plants, creating accounts, and logging in feature top aligned labels for each input field rather than left or right aligned labels - whilst this does make each form longer in terms of the view on the page, using top aligned labels does improve the overall readability of the form for the user, this is because placing the label above the input element rather than to the side allows the user to view both elements together with a single eye movement.
 I also opted not to make the form labels bold, as a [UX study by Matteo Penzo](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php) which tracked the eye movements and timings for users filling out various forms, found that bold labels above an input resulted in an increased time for filling out the form, meaning that to use bold labels in this context would make the form less readable for users.
+To further enhance readability, all plant information and user information is displayed in a table format to allow for a more uniform layout of each data field and its contents - keeping the field names aligned one below the other, and likewise with the field content.

 Wireframes for the application can be found in the assets folder of the repository.